NZ Rugby votes to sell commercial share to US investors

 “We hope the NZRPA will realize the significance of the opportunity in front of us and will continue to work toward an agreement in coming weeks.”

 The players and other critics fear the outside investment will substantially change the way in which the All Blacks operate and will effect the team's relationship with fans.
-They argue NZR will have to continue funding rugby at all levels but with only 87.5 percent of its previous commercial income.
+They argue NZR will have to continue funding rugby at all levels but with only 87.5% of its previous commercial income.

 NZR says the deal is necessary to ensure the future financial sustainability of the sport in New Zealand at all levels.
 The annual meeting heard NZR lost NZ$34 million ($24.7 million) last year and its revenues fell 26%, mainly due to the coronavirus pandemic.
 It plans to establish a “legacy fund” to ensure grassroots rugby remains financially sustainable.